Spending a lot of time in the office daydreaming of my next adventure, where I am going to travel, the best way to plan it.

 Also by planning ahead you also ensure that you get that time out of the office and away from work.
 Giving as much notice as possible for your leave gives work enough time to prepare for your time away and for yourself to sort anything out ready for when you’re off exploring.

 So there are a few ways to use your annual leave to help you travel.
-Do you have any other ideas on how you use your annual leave to go travel?
+Do you have any other ideas on how you use your adventure leave to go travel?

 If so share your tips in the comments below and maybe it will help someone else plan their next adventure!